 The evolution of the automobile has led to bigger and better designs since its invention in 1885 that not have made driving more efficient and safer.
 Today, electric vehicles (EVs) are roving the streets more than ever before — more than one million are now on U.S. roads.
 Self-driving cars are changing the game even further.
 With the growth in electric vehicle usage, what’s the next step for infrastructure?

 The newest and coolest (and safest) car on the horizon – the autonomous and connected car – is driving the future of advanced mobility.
-Self-driving or “autonomous” car technology is already deploying in part as “Advanced Driver Assistance Systems” in many new models, which can include self-parking or anti-collision software.
-Fully autonomous cars that do not require a human driver are still being developed and tested in controlled programs, and complement the new connected technology.
+Self-driving or “autonomous” car technology is already deployed in part as “Advanced Driver Assistance Systems” in many new models, which can include self-parking or anti-collision software.
+Fully autonomous cars that do not require a human driver are still being developed and tested in controlled programs and complement the new connected technology.

 The Ray and Panasonic are partnering this month to launch a V2X or the “vehicle-to-everything” data ecosystem to enable Georgia’s first connected interstate roadway!
 Small and large companies alike agree that these technologies pertain to infrastructure as well as automobiles, and The Ray is looking forward to working with Panasonic and Georgia DOT to advance our interstate with connected data, providing an example for roadways across the globe.